johnshearing/deep_avatar/README.md

 The main building block is a Retrieval Augmented Generation (RAG) system.
 This is a system for automatically collecting data such as videos and documents created by the human model over the course of their lifetime.
 The RAG system is used to create training data for fine-tuning an LLM so as to give the same answers as the human model when provided with the same questions.
-The RAG system also allows the deep avatar to give accurate answers and to quote sources.
+The RAG system also allows the deep avatar to give accurate answers and to quote its sources.
 The open source repositories [VideoRag](https://github.com/HKUDS/VideoRAG) and [LightRAG](https://github.com/HKUDS/LightRAG) are being used to build the RAG system.
 All the scripts in this repository are used with these two libraries in order to create deep avatars.
 I have been programming for most of my life but in this project a.i. such as Grok, ChatGPT, Claude, and Gemini are doing most all of the coding.
 For this reason, the work is going very quickly.